bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 ## Execute the query

-Before executing any range query, you need some data to be available in the topics.
-You can send some purchases and ratings into Quick using the REST API of the ingest service.
+Before executing our range query, we need some data ;) You can send purchases and ratings into Quick using [the ingest service](ingest-data.md).
-If you followed the previous parts of the user guide, you should already have some data in the purchase topic.
+If you followed the previous parts of this guide, you should already have data in the `purchase` topic.
-If you didn't, please check the [section about ingesting data](ingest-data.md) to add some purchases to the `purchase` topic:
+If you didn't, please complete the [section about ingesting data](ingest-data.md) and add some purchases:

-The command below allows you to send some ratings to the `user-rating-range` topic.
+The command below sends ratings to the `user-rating-range` topic.
 ```shell
  curl --request POST --url "$QUICK_URL/ingest/user-rating-range" \
   --header "content-type:application/json" \